shanaditi73-jpg/multi-agent-platform/README.md

-# Multi-Agent AI Platform
+# AgentForge

-A full-stack web app where three AI agents collaborate to solve coding tasks — live, in your browser.
+A full-stack platform where three AI agents collaborate to solve coding tasks — live, in your browser.

 You type a task.
 A research agent plans it.
 A coding agent writes it.
 A review agent critiques it.
 You watch all three work in real time.